FranklinJiaChen/FAL/README.md

 To-do: organize the repository and increase automation to minimize work between FAL seasons to acquire data. should also get air date of last prequel

-This will be done enxt FAL season
+# Pre-season Data Scraper usage
-# Usage
+Copy .env_example to .env and add MAL api token as CLIENT_ID. run data_scraper/season_scraper.py to generate a csv containing shows of the season Remove ids of banned shows.
+Add any shows id the scraper missed (~5% are missed.
+Usually small shows or "gray" rated shows) run data_scraper/season_scraper.py with variable for_fal, remove_ids and add_ids updated to generate a csv containing shows of the FAL season

-Copy .env_example to .env and add MAL api token as CLIENT_ID. run season_scraper.py to generate a csv contataining all the shows ???
+???
 (clean data)
 ???